-heavy - (informal) (See bulkie.))
+heavy - (informal) (See bulkie.)

-- highway contract route (HCR) A route served by a postal contractor to carry mail by highway between designated points.
-Some of these routes include mail delivery to boxes along the line of travel.
-(See also tailgate exchange.)
-(Formerly called star route.) - hit (informal) To postmark mail with a hand-stamped cancellation. - holdout Mail held for handling and dispatch and for businesses that receive a large volume of mail. - horizontal bars A series of uniform, wide bars, parallel to the length of the mailpiece, printed immediately below the no postage necessary endorsement on the right side of business reply mail. - hot case (informal) A special distribution case in a delivery unit for last-minute sorting of mail.
+highway contract route (HCR) - A route of travel served by a postal contractor to carry mail over highways between designated points.
+Some HCRs include mail delivery to addresses along the line of travel.
+Formerly called star route.

+- highway contract route transportation pay cycle (HCR-TPC) A 28-day (4-week) period that forms one-thirteenth of the fiscal year.
+It begins on a Saturday and ends at the close of business on the Friday 28 days (4 weeks) later. - hit (informal) To postmark mail with a hand-stamped cancellation. - holdout Mail held for handling and dispatch and for businesses that receive a large volume of mail. - horizontal bars A series of uniform, wide bars, parallel to the length of the mailpiece, printed immediately below the no postage necessary endorsement on the right side of business reply mail. - hot case (informal) A special distribution case in a delivery unit for last-minute sorting of mail.
 The letter carrier collects this mail before leaving for his or her route.
 (Also called end case and final case.) - hot house (informal) An area used to separate and dispatch preferential mail.
 (Also called hot spot.) - hot mail (informal) (See preferential mail.) - hot stamp (informal) Stamp ink that contains a substance that becomes luminescent when passed through a facer-canceler.
-(See also luminescent indicia detector and tagging.) - house mail (informal) (See hash.) - Hub and Spoke Program (HASP) For surface mail, primarily for 2-day committed mail.
+(Also see luminescent indicia detector and tagging.) - house mail (informal) (See hash.) - Hub and Spoke Program (HASP) For surface mail, primarily for 2-day committed mail.
 The HASP includes a central point ("hub") where mail for a group of offices ("spokes") can be unloaded from a series of incoming trips, massed according to their intended destination, and then sent on to that destination on another trip.
 Savings are realized because each trip does not have to drive to each individual office or "spoke" to drop off just a portion of its total load capacity.